How to pay international contractors in the Dominican Republic [2024]

 • Local banks: Setting up an account with a local bank can be beneficial.
 Santo Domingo and other major cities in the Dominican Republic house national and international banks that offer competitive pricing for wire transfers, currency conversions, and other financial services.

 • Global payroll services.
-Contractors are normally excluded from payroll, since they are responsible for handling their own taxes and withholdings.
-But with Rippling, you can pay Dominican employees and contractors, wherever they live, in a single pay run.
+Contractors are normally excluded from payroll since they are responsible for handling their own taxes and withholdings.
+With Rippling, you can pay Dominican contractors alongside your global workforce.

 Step #3: Use global payroll software to process payments for Dominican contractors